benmvp/slides/2017/reactrally/fiber.md

 NOTES:
 - The _reconciler_ has historically gone by the name of "Virtual DOM"
 - It's the "killer feature" of React that let's us just right our code as if it's going to re-render everything
-- But it's able to _reconcile_ the difference before and after and then make optimized updates
+- But it's able to _reconcile_ the difference before and after a state change and tell the render the optimized updates to make
-- "Virtual DOM" is a misnomer because, as we know, React exists in other environments besides DOM
+- The Fiber reconciler can prioritize UI updates, which means that the UI can render asynchronously
+- As a result we get greater perceived performance because the higher priority updates happen first
+- And this is all happening in React 16 - the next major version

 /////